odriverobotics/ODrive/docs/anticogging.md

 ## Calibration

-To calibrate anticogging, first make sure you can adequately control the motor in .
+To calibrate anticogging, first make sure you can adequately control the motor.
 It should respond to position commands.

-Start by putting the axis in `AXIS_STATE_CLOSED_LOOP` with `CONTROL_MODE_POSITION_CONTROL` and `INPUT_MODE_PASSTHROUGH`.
+Start by putting the axis in `AXIS_STATE_CLOSED_LOOP_CONTROL` with `CONTROL_MODE_POSITION_CONTROL` and `INPUT_MODE_PASSTHROUGH`.
 Make sure you have good control of the motor in this state (it responds to position commands).
 Now, tune the motor to be very stiff - high `pos_gain` and relatively high `vel_integrator_gain`.
 This will help in calibration.

 Run `controller.start_anticogging_calibration()`.
 The motor will start turning slowly, calibrating each point.
 If you like, you can start a liveplotter session before running this command so that you can watch the position move.